oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List in CBOR Format {#status-list-cbor}

-This section defines the structure for a CBOR-encoded Status List:
+This section defines the data structure for a CBOR-encoded Status List:

 * The `StatusList` structure is a map (Major Type 5) and defines the following entries:
   * `bits`: REQUIRED.
 Unsigned integer (Major Type 0) that contains the number of bits per Referenced Token in the Status List.
 The allowed values for `bits` are 1, 2, 4 and 8.